 The “Temple of Heavenly Happiness” on Telok Ayer Street is the oldest Hokkien temple in Singapore.
 It was built between 1839 and 1842 to serve as a temple, school and community centre.
 Truly impressive, is the fact that the entire structure was assembled without nails – a masterpiece of stone, tiles and wood, dragons, phoenixes, carvings and columns. thianhockkeng.com.sg

-Featuring 21 galleries, this iconic, lotus-inspired building is a leading venue for major international touring exhibitions, recently hosting exhibits about everything from dinosaurs to photographer Annie Leibovitz; at the time of this guide’s publication, the current exhibition was HUMAN+: The Future of the Species.
+Featuring 21 galleries, this iconic, lotus-inspired building is a leading venue for major international touring exhibitions, recently hosting exhibits about everything from dinosaurs to photographer Annie Leibovitz; at the time of this post being pubished, the current exhibition was Future World: Where Art Meets Science.
 The museum sits in front of The Shoppes at Marina Bay Sands, near the Double Helix Bridge. marinabaysands.com/artsciencemuseum

 While it isn’t the largest Christian church in Singapore, it was completed in 1835, making it the oldest.
 It’s in a charming and peaceful setting near Fort Canning Park.
 Services are rarely held. armeniansinasia.org